Newsletter Story Ideas (And How to Use Them)

 Write conversationally

 When you're writing to the subscribers in your email list, remember to write in a conversational way.
-They gave you their email so you’re practically best friends!
-Forget the big words and complicated sentences and go for language you'd use in a conversation with a friend.
+They gave you their email, so you’re practically best friends!
+Forget the big words and complicated sentences and go for the language you'd use in a conversation with a friend.

 Personalize your emails